Service Interruption

 Introduction

-Our goal in designing a mythical Africana computer is realizing a computational medium that blends fantasy as its primary means of socio-cultural expression, interaction and connection.
+Our goal in designing a mythical Africana computer is realizing a computational medium that blends fantasy as its primary means of socio-cultural expression, interaction, and knowledge production.
+By designing from an Africana perspective, we explore new possibilities for computation that are grounded in Africana philosophical traditions, oral histories, spiritual practices, and artistic expressions.

-In the same spirit as our primers before, we recognize that no virtual media is complete without its corresponding physical media and therefore plan on designing new hardware to suit our virtual, web-based computer henceforth referred to as Webputer.
+In the same spirit as our primers before, we recognize that no virtual media is complete without its corresponding physical media and therefore plan on designing new interfaces and input devices that evoke joy and new computational architectures that can support these experiences.

 Reflections on Worldbuilding